 Why do we use the phrase “mental ill-health, distress and/or trauma”?

 We stand for autonomy, choice, and self-determination: people can and should be able to understand and describe their experiences in whichever way feels right to them.
 We are committed to a plurality of understandings of mental distress and madness.
 This means that we try to take a critical and nuanced approach to the language we use.
-It is our place to amplify many voices and perspectives, not argue for one “correct” conceptualisation, ideology, or model, though we do stand against the harms caused by conceptualisations that pathologise, individualise, and depoliticise distress.
+It is our place to amplify many voices and perspectives, not argue for one “correct” conceptualisation, ideology, or model, though we do think it’s important to be critical of conceptualisations that pathologise, individualise, and depoliticise distress.

 For more definitions on language used in the mental health lived experience landscape and the service user/survivor movement, scroll down to the glossary.